maiadegraaf/so_long/README.md

 * is not enclosed by walls.

 ### 2. Setting up the game:
 The program then takes the information obtained by the parser, initializes all the assets in the correct location and loops through each image in order to correctly place all the asset pixels to an image which is then pushed to the window, through the use of ```MLX``` functions.
-Furthermore this stage also assigns number of enemys, which is done through a combination of a random function and the number of empty tiles in the game, as well as their starting positions.
+Furthermore this stage also assigns number of enemies, which is randomly assigned based on the number of empty tiles in the game.
+This means that enemies rarely appear in smaller maps.
+The enemy starting positions are also determined, which is also random with the exception of walls and on the x and y axis of the player and the exit, as to not make it truly impossible.

 ### 3. Waiting for action:
 As the ```MLX``` library initiates an infinite loop, the game essentially waits for the player to perform one of the actions.
 The enemys moves independently from the player, and an algorithm determines the direction they move in.
 If the player presses ```W, A, S, and D``` or the arrow keys, the program first checks if the move is possible, and if the player is on a collectible or the exit.
 The program then stores this information.
 A seperate loop constantly checks if a move has been made and then alters the location on the image pushed to the window.
 If the player has consumed all the collectibles and is on the exit the game goes in to ```end_game``` mode.
 Else, if the player gets eaten (ie touched) by an enemy the game goes into ```game_over``` mode.